-A lot of people have been asking me lately about how to get more protein in their diet.
-While I’m a huge fan of balance in eating from all the food groups, protein is right up there next to veggies as the food groups that people struggle with ideas for.
+I’m a huge fan of balance in eating from all the food groups.
+However, a list of protein ideas is right up there next to veggies as the food group that people struggle to get enough ideas.
 Fruit and grains are a cinch to eat enough of, but protein and vegetables take planning and attention!

 I do like to keep a list of high protein foods to share with people because it can be as simple as selecting something from the list for each meal.
 Here are my 25 favorite sources of protein in order of how often I eat them!

 - Eggs (egg whites, hard boiled, scrambled, omelets.
 I LOVE EGGS) 1 egg, has 7 grams, but egg whites have 4 grams per egg.
 They can add up fast without many calories.
 I like to eat a full cup of egg whites for breakfast)

 - Almonds (6 g per ounce)

 - Ground turkey (22 g for 4 ounces)

 - Beans (1 cup has 15 grams)